GitMasterLOL/Oscilloscope-Project/Ideas-and-Drafts/Dev-Notes.md

 ### Functions
 1. Convert the analog signal into a digital signal through an ADC (external or inbuilt)
 2. Transfer the data via USB

+### Constraints
+1. High Clock frequency
+2. High Sampling rate
+3. 12-14 bit adc (min.)
+4. High speed usb support (dk if this is a thing or if it depends on the clock rate)
+5. Do not need bluetooth, wifi, LCD etc

 (Need to define the following)
 ### Electrical Specifications